KevinMonash2022/php_stream_service/README.md

 # php_stream_service
  PHP with MySQL 2023 Build Amazing Streaming Service

-# *anime-main file is in /xampp/htdocs.
+# *All anime-main file is in /xampp/htdocs.
 Apache and MySQL need to be start in xampp to run the files.

 ## Software used in development process: